Hood (Marvel Comics): Previous use of the Norn Stones

 With Loki's help, the Hood acquired the Stones of Norn.
+The removal of these powers appears to cause harm to those who have been empowered.
+The Norn Stones also show the ability, similar to Thor's hammer, impossible to lift by anyone other than the chosen bearer.
+The Hood lost the powers of the Norn Stones when Loki retook possession of them to empower the heroes in their attack on the Sentry.
 According to Loki, they have the power to make him anything he wants to be.
 Parker has used them to beef up his weapons and gain powers to replicate those given by his possession by Dormammu.
 They have also been shown to power up anyone he desires.
-The removal of these powers appears to cause harm to those who have been empowered.
-The Norn Stones also show the ability, similar to Thor's Hammer, impossible to lift by anyone other than the chosen bearer.
-The Hood lost the powers of the Norn Stones when Loki retook possession of them to empower the heroes in their attack on the Sentry.

 Previous Infinity Gem powers

-The Hood had demonstrated various abilities through use of the Infinity Gems.